danielrosehill/AI-Stack-Oct-2025/README.md

 Retrieval-Augmented Generation for working with proprietary datasets and knowledge bases.

 **RAG-as-a-Service:**
-- **Ragie**: RAG as a service via API
+- **[Ragie][ragie]**: RAG as a service via API
-- **Supermemory**: Philosophy of "don't build your own RAG pipeline"
+- **[Supermemory][supermemory]**: Philosophy of "don't build your own RAG pipeline"

 **Why Not DIY RAG**:
-Unless you have enterprise-level document stores, building RAG from scratch (Pinecone, Qdrant, custom embeddings, chunking strategies, vector sizes) is often not a good use of time.
-Services like Supermemory and memory layer tools handle this complexity, allowing developers to focus on "grounding AI in a few documents" rather than becoming retrieval engineers.
+Unless you have enterprise-level document stores, building RAG from scratch ([Pinecone][pinecone], [Qdrant][qdrant], custom embeddings, chunking strategies, vector sizes) is often time-consuming.
+Services like Supermemory and memory layer tools handle this complexity, letting you focus on grounding AI in documents rather than becoming a retrieval engineer.

-> **Philosophy**: For most developers not working at massive scale, managed RAG services prevent hours of setup and configuration for relatively simple document retrieval tasks.
+> **Note**: For most use cases not at massive scale, managed RAG services save setup time for relatively simple document retrieval tasks.

 ### External Data

-**Firecrawl**: Web scraping and data extraction
+**[Firecrawl][firecrawl]**: Web scraping and data extraction

-There's a whole world of MCP tools that are really useful, and Firecrawl is one I have to note here.
+There's a whole world of MCP tools, and Firecrawl is one I use regularly.

 **Why Markdown Matters**:
-Markdown is just such a useful format for AI workloads.
-The ability to quickly say, "Okay, these are the API docs for something that you can clearly see you're struggling with" is powerful.
+Markdown is a useful format for AI workloads.
+Being able to quickly say, "Okay, these are the API docs for something you're struggling with" helps.

-There's Context, which is a great MCP for this.
-But sometimes I can see exactly what Claude needs: "Oh wait, I need this in Markdown."
-Having one tool that you know can do this over and over reliably is extremely useful.
+There's Context, which is a good MCP for this.
+But sometimes I know exactly what Claude needs in Markdown format.
+Having a reliable tool for this is useful.

-**The Power of Model Definitions**:
+**Model Definitions**:
-Being able to define the models for scraping is a great feature.
-It makes the extraction much more targeted and useful.
+Being able to define models for scraping makes the extraction more targeted.

-**Why "Scraping" Shouldn't Be a Dirty Word**:
+**Scraping Your Own Content**:

-I think scraping is almost a bad word and a dirty word because people immediately assume it's spammy and illegal or whatever.
-But I've often used these tools to scrape my own stuff.
+People assume scraping is spammy or questionable, but I've often used these tools to scrape my own content.

 **Real Use Case**:
-If I have notes - "Oh, I wrote these notes a few years ago" - I can just use Firecrawl to pull this in.
-It's actually quicker to do that than to go back through my Google Drive from four years ago and then format that in Markdown.
+If I wrote notes a few years ago, I can use Firecrawl to pull them in.
+It's quicker than digging through old Google Drive folders and formatting to Markdown.

-**Versatility**:
-So it's useful across multiple domains:
+**Use Cases**:
 - Pulling your own historical content
-- Quick API documentation lookup via MCP
+- API documentation lookup via MCP
 - Converting web content to AI-friendly formats
 - Retrieving notes from various platforms

-> **Philosophy on Scraping**: Despite negative connotations, web scraping tools are incredibly useful for retrieving your own content, documentation, and notes from various platforms for AI processing.
-It's a legitimate productivity tool, not just for questionable use cases.
+> **Note on Scraping**: Web scraping tools are useful for retrieving your own content, documentation, and notes from various platforms for AI processing.

 ### Document Processing & OCR
-- **Mistral**: Document understanding
+- **[Mistral][mistral]**: Document understanding
-- **LlamaIndex**: Document processing and indexing
+- **[LlamaIndex][llamaindex]**: Document processing and indexing

 ---